Semisimple FJRW theory of polynomials with two variables: Introduction

 \subsubsection{Invertible polynomials with maximal admissible group}

 It is natural to ask for which LG pairs is the FJRW theory semisimple.
 A large class of semisimple Dubrovin-Frobenius manifolds has been found in FJRW theory of the so-called {\em invertible polynomials} with the maximal symmetry group.
 We say a polynomial $W: \C^N\to C$ is invertible if after rescaling and permutation of the variables, and the $N\times N$ {\em exponential matrix} $E_W:=(a_{i,j})$ is an invertible matrix.
-According to the classification in \cite{KS}, up to permutation of variables, an invertible polynomial $W$ must be a direct sum of polynomials of the following types \begin{enumerate} \item Fermat: $x_1^{a}$; \item chain: $x_1^{a_1}+x_1x_2^{a_2}+\ldots +x_{m-1}x_m^{a_m}$; \item loop: $x_1^{a_1}x_2+x_1x_2^{a_2}+\ldots +x_m^{a_m}x_1$. \end{enumerate}
+According to the classification in \cite{KS}, up to permutation of variables, an invertible polynomial $W$ must be a Thom--Sebastiani sum of polynomials of the following types \begin{enumerate} \item Fermat: $x_1^{a}$; \item chain: $x_1^{a_1}+x_1x_2^{a_2}+\ldots +x_{m-1}x_m^{a_m}$; \item loop: $x_1^{a_1}x_2+x_1x_2^{a_2}+\ldots +x_m^{a_m}x_1$. \end{enumerate} The Thom--Sebastiani sums of polynomials of Fermat type are also called of Brieskorn--Pham type.

 If the invertible polynomial $W$ has no weight-${1\over 2}$ variable, then mirror symmetry between the FJRW theory of the admissible pair $(W, G_W)$ and a Landau-Ginzburg B-model of the mirror polynomial (called {\em Berglund-H\"ubsch mirror} or {\em Berglund-H\"ubsch-Krawitz mirror}) has been studied in \cite[Theorem 1.2]{HLSW} at all genus.
 As a consequence, the Dubrovin-Frobenius manifold in the A-model is equivalent to the Dubrovin-Frobenius manifold in the B-model.
 The latter are constructed via Saito's theory of primitive forms \cite{Sai}.
 They are semisimple as the miniversal deformations of $W^T$ are generically Morse functions.